 There are two periods and methods for propagating blue spirea:

-• The first involves taking a so-called "closed-case" cutting in July, or early August.
-Indeed, this time of year, being very bright and warm, promotes root development and cutting success.
-This method is easy and results are quickly visible.
+• The first involves taking a "covered" cutting in July, or early August.
+Indeed, this time of year, with plenty of light and warmth, promotes root development and the success of cuttings.
+This method is easy, and results are quickly visible.

 • The second method involves taking hardwood cuttings in November.